Rafał Boguski

-Rafał Boguski (born 9 June 1984) is a Polish professional footballer who plays for Puszcza Niepołomice.
+Rafał Boguski (born 9 June 1984) is a Polish professional footballer who is the current manager of V liga Lesser Poland club Świt Krzeszowice.
 Mainly a forward, he also plays as a second striker and as a winger.

 Club career

 Born in Ostrołęka, Boguski began his career at ŁKS Łomża before moving to Ekstraklasa champions Wisła Kraków in 2005.
-In the 2006–07 season he was loaned out GKS Bełchatów where he contributed with 20 matches and four goals for eventual league runners up.
-In the following season he returned to Wisła Kraków and won his first Ekstraklasa title with the club.
+In the 2006–07 season. he was loaned out to GKS Bełchatów where he contributed four goals in 20 matches for the eventual league runners-up.
+In the following season, he returned to Wisła Kraków and won his first Ekstraklasa title with the club.